jayneen/standardized-crypto-java/README.md

 # asymmetric-crypto-java
 ## Description:
 A Java implementation of 128-bit symmetric and asymmetric encryption applications.
-Symmetric features provide an implementation of several SHA-3 and SHAKE inspired algorithms for hashing, tagging, encrypting, and decrypting.
-Asymmetric features provide implementations of custom ECIES and Schnorr inspired algorithms for signing, verifying, encrypting, and decrypting.
+Part 1 provides symmetric cryptographic features based on an implementation of several SHA-3 and SHAKE inspired algorithms for hashing, tagging, encrypting, and decrypting.
+Part 2 provides additional asymmetric features including custom implementations of ECIES and Schnorr inspired algorithms for signing, verifying, encrypting, and decrypting.

 ## Contributors:
 - Kassie Whitney